Vexnos/LifeSeries-Master-Datapack/README.md

 ### Loot
 * Some Hostile and Passive mobs have a 5% chance to drop their spawn egg, this increases with Looting.
 * Wither Skeletons have an increased chance to drop their Wither Skulls (now 5% instead of 2.5%).
+* Skeleton and Zombie Horse Spawn Eggs are available in Dungeon Chests (They will spawn already tamed and with saddles like in Secret Life).

 ### Custom Recipes
 Inside the datapack is a bundled function to unlock all recipes for all players.
-* Enchanting Table and Helmets are not craftable
+* Enchanting Table and Helmets are not craftable.
 * TNT is crafted with 4 Sand, 4 Paper and 1 Gunpowder.
 This recipe grants the player 2 TNT per craft.
-* Magma Cream can be crafted into Slime Balls
+* Magma Cream can be crafted into Slime Balls.
-* Name Tags are craftable with 1 Paper and 1 String
+* Name Tags are craftable with 1 Paper and 1 String.
-* Saddles are craftable with 3 Leather and 1 Iron Ingot
+* Saddles are craftable with 3 Leather and 1 Iron Ingot.
-* Spawners are craftable with 8 Iron Bars
+* Spawners are craftable with 8 Iron Bars.
+* End Crystals are crafted with an Amethyst Shard in place of the Eye of Ender.

 ### Enchanting Table Edits
-* Mending is now available from the Enchanting Table
+* Mending, Swift Sneak, and Soul Speed are now available from the Enchanting Table.
-* Silk Touch and Mending have higher weights, allowing them to appear more frequently in the Enchanting Table
+* Silk Touch and Mending have higher weights, allowing them to appear more frequently in the Enchanting Table.
+* Soul Speed and Swift Sneak are available in Villager Trades.

+### Worldgen
+* Ancient Debris now drops Netherite Scrap (unless Silk Touched) and bonuses are applied with Fortune.
+* Ancient Debris Ore Veins are slightly more common within Nether Chunks.
+* Ancient Debris Ore Veins will not be blocked from generating if exposed to air.